ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 As mentioned earlier, all modules have a life cycle, so let's understand a few aspects of the life cycle.

-During initialization, all module’s listeners are registered.
+During initialization, all module listeners are registered.
 The initialization sequence is ordered such that if module A imports module B, then module A is initialized after module B. The initialization phase ends by calling the main function.

 If there are registered listeners in a module, the module initialization phase is followed by the listening phase.
 The listening phase begins by calling the start method on each registered listener.
 It ends when the program is terminated with a signal (for example, SIGINT or SIGTERM).
 This is followed by a call to either *gracefulStop* or *immediateStop* on each registered listener, depending on what kind of signal was used to terminate the program.

-These life cycle related activities are built into Ballerina, and you as a programmer do not have to handle it when writing small programs which do not deal with network services.<br><br>
+These life cycle related activities are built into Ballerina, and as a programmer, you do not have to handle it when writing small programs which do not deal with network services.<br><br>

 ## Module ``init`` Function